-Section 1: Important Contact Details 4 1.1 The Name of the Westcott House Designated Lead for Safeguarding 4 1.2 The name of the Westcott House Deputy Designated Lead for Safeguarding 4 1.3 The contact details for the local Social Care Services 4 1.4 Police 4 1.5 The names of the relevant Diocesan Safeguarding Advisers 4 Section 2: Safeguarding is Everyone's Business 5 2.1 Reduce the risk of significant harm to vulnerable people (children and adults) 5 2.2 Ensure safeguarding is everybody's business 5 2.3 Ensure arrangements are in place locally 5 Section 3: Definitions 5 3.1 The term "child" 5 3.2 The term "vulnerable adult" 6 3.2 For definitions of abuse, see Appendix 1: Types of Abuse.
-6 Section 4: Government National Policy Guidance 6 4.1 Working Together to Safeguard Children 6 4.2 Statement of Government Policy on Adult Safeguarding Department of Health 2013 .
-6 4.3 Keeping Children Safe in Education Department for Education 2021 6 Section 5: Church of England National Policy Guidance 6 Section 6: Duties of Faith Organisations 8 6.1 Section 11 of the Children Act 2004 8 6.2 The range of organisations includes "Faith Organisations" 8 Section 7: Statutory Safeguarding Requirements for All Vulnerable People 8 7.1 A clear line of accountability 8 7.2 A member of the Governing Body 8 7.3 A culture of listening to children and adults 8 7.4 Arrangements which set out clearly the processes for sharing information 9 7.5 A member of staff appointed as Designated Lead for Safeguarding 9 7.6 Safe recruitment procedures ensuring that all appropriate checks 9 7.7 Appropriate supervision and support for staff 9 7.8 Clear policies in line with those from the Local Safeguarding Partners/LSAB 9 7.9 County level and unitary Local Authorities 9 Section 8: Westcott House's Implementation of Statutory Safeguarding Requirement 10 8.1 Procedures for activities (ref 7.1) 11 8.2 Designated Officers for Safeguarding (ref 7.2, 7.5) 11 8.3 Culture of listening to children and adults (ref 7.3) 12 8.4 Information sharing (ref 7.4, 7.9) 12 8.5 Safer recruitment (ref 7.6) 13 8.6 Competence for role/raising concerns/support (ref 7.7) 13 8.7 Training, supervision, induction, review (ref 7.7) 14 8.8 Responding to serious situations (ref 7.8, 7.9 and cross reference 7.4) 14
+Section [•] 1: Important Contact Details 1 1.1 The name of the Westcott House Designated Lead for Safeguarding 1 1.2 The name of the Westcott House Deputy Designated Lead for Safeguarding 1 1.3 The contact details for the local Social Care Services 1 1.4 Police 1 1.5 The names of the relevant Diocesan Safeguarding Advisers 1 Section 2 2: Safeguarding is Everyone's Business 5 2.1 Reduce the risk of significant harm to vulnerable people (children and adults) 5 2.2 Ensure safeguarding is everybody's business 5 2.3 Ensure arrangements are in place locally 5 Section 3: Definitions 5 3.1 The term "child" 5 3.2 The term "vulnerable adult" 3 3.2 For definitions of abuse, see Appendix 1: Types of Abuse.
+3 Section 4 4: Government National Policy Guidance 3 4.1 Working Together to Safeguard Children 3 4.2 Statement of Government Policy on Adult Safeguarding Department of Health 2013.
+3 4.3 Keeping Children Safe in Education Department for Education 2021 3 Section 5: Church of England National Policy Guidance 3 Section 6: Duties of Faith Organisations 3 6.1 Section 11 of the Children Act 2004 3 6.2 The range of organisations includes "Faith Organisations" 3 Section [] 7: Statutory Safeguarding Requirements for All Vulnerable People 3 7.1 A clear line of accountability 3 7.2 A member of the Governing Body) 7.3 A culture of listening to children and adults) 7.4 Arrangements which set out clearly the processes for sharing information) 7.5 A member of staff appointed as Designated Lead for Safeguarding) 7.6 Safe recruitment procedures ensuring that all appropriate checks) 7.7 Appropriate supervision and support for staff) 7.8 Clear policies in line with those from the Local Safeguarding Partners/LSAB) 7.9 County level and unitary Local Authorities10) Section 8: Westcott House's Implementation of Statutory Safeguarding Requirement10 8.1 Procedures for activities (ref 7.1)11 I 8.2 Designated Officers for Safeguarding (ref 7.2, 7.5)11 1 8.3 Culture of listening to children and adults (ref 7.3)12 2 8.4 Information sharing (ref 7.4, 7.9)12 2 8.5 Safer recruitment (ref 7.6)13 3 8.6 Competence for role/raising concerns/support (ref 7.7)14 1 8.7 Training, supervision, induction, review (ref 7.7)15 8.8 Responding to serious situations (ref 7.8, 7.9 and cross reference 7.4)15 5

-Appendix 1: Types of Abuse 16 Appendix 2: The Designated Lead for Safeguarding 18 Appendix 3: Responding to Serious Situations 19 Appendix 4: Safeguarding Information leaflet 20 Appendix 5: Safeguarding Incident or Concern Logging Form 24 Appendix 6: Westcott House Safeguarding and DBS Requirements Table 26 Appendix 7: Letter to assurance 29 Appendix 7b: Safer Recruitment of Independent Students 31 Appendix 8: Non-Safeguarding Serious Incidents 41 Appendix 9: Template for Reporting Non-Safeguarding Serious Incidents 42 Appendix 10: Non-Safeguarding Serious Incidents Delegation by Trustees 44
+Appendix 1: Types of Abuse 16 Appendix 2: The Designated Lead for Safeguarding 18 Appendix 3: Responding to Serious SituationsError!
+Bookmark not de efined.
+Appendix 4: Safeguarding Information leaflet 22 Appendix 5: Safeguarding Incident or Concern Logging Form 25 Appendix 6: Westcott House Safeguarding and DBS Requirements Table 28 Appendix 7: Letter to assurance 31 Appendix 7b: Safer Recruitment of Independent Students 33 Appendix 8: Non-Safeguarding Serious Incidents 43 Appendix 9: Template for Reporting Non-Safeguarding Serious Incidents.
+44 Appendix 10: Non-Safeguarding Serious Incidents Delegation by Trustees 46